rayed-therap/human-activity-recognition-smartwartch/README.md

 <img src='images/epoch_loss.svg'>

-### Justification
+## Justification
 An accuracy of 90% on the test set is what I was hoping for.
-The model does not suffer from high bias or high variance given how the accuracy and loss curve closely follow each other.
+The model does not suffer from high bias or high variance given how the accuracy and loss curves closely follow each other.

 # V. Conclusion
-### Free-Form Visualization
+## Free-Form Visualization

 <img src='images/accel_walking_x.png'>

 The diagram above highlights the inconsistency present in such a large dataset that had to be found and processed.

-### Reflection
+## Reflection
 The project covered the entire ML pipeline from data collection, preprocessing, visualization, to model training and evaluation.
 I realized that data wrangling is the most important and time consuming aspect in the entire process and was the bottle-neck for me.

-### Improvement
+## Improvement
 Firstly, some synthetic data might have helped in this case.
 For instance, the mean, standard deviation, and other statistics could have been calculated for each timestamp and added as features.
 This might have helped the network segregate the classes and better and lead to a better accuracy.

 A few more model variants could have been trained and evaluated.
 A comparision of different architectures such as DNN, CNN, and statistical models like SVMs could have also been analyzed.